 Fred Spencer collection

 Fred, Reg and Eric Spencer were the sons of Herbert Everard Spencer, founder of the family bakery business.
 Some years back the History Society was given access to Fred's photo collection and many of these photos are already in the galleries on this site.
 Throughout the nineteenth century Spencer was one of the most common surnames in Hathern's census records.
 By the 1911 census there were no less than seven Spencer families and this of course does not include the female line.
-However we were also privileged to have access to another set of photos with more Spencer pictures - this belonged to Mary Roughton nee Spencer.
-Mary and husband Jack Roughton lived in Golden Square.
+However we were also privileged to have access to another set of photos with more Spencer pictures - this belonged to Constance Mary Roughton nee Spencer.
+Mary and husband James (Jim) Roughton lived in Golden Square.

 Untangling the family tree has been no mean task but the following describes the key connections which have helped to identify some of the people in these collections albeit belatedly.
+Nearly all of the photos in the Spencer and Roughton collections have now been added to our gallery.

 The start of it all for most of these Spencers was when John Spencer (1817 - 1891) from Whitwick married Elvina Bird (1819 -1847) from Hathern, the daughter of George Bird and Mary Johnson in 1837.
 The couple can be seen in the 1841 census with the first two of their four children (no address specified).
 Sadly Elvina died of 'consumption' (turberculosis) in early 1847.
 TB was a major killer in the C19th - Elvina was one of nine Hathern people who died of the disease within two years.
 Widower John re-married in 1849 to Sarah Hart (1820 - 1895) there being no further children from this union.
 In 1851 the couple lived in Church Street and in 1861 - 1881 in Golden Square where Sarah continued to live after John's death.

-It is their second child John Spencer (1841 - 1919) whose descendents populate the two collections described above.
+It is their second child John Spencer (1841 - 1919) whose descendants populate the two collections described above.
 In 1860 in Loughborough John married Sarah Price (1841 - 1913) from Barlestone and they had five children all raised in Golden Square.
 Both John and Sarah were from framework knitting families - indeed Sarah was already a 'winder in silk' at the age of ten.
 Their first three children were Walter, Herbert and Edwin.

 Walter Spencer (1867 -1951)